-Rule 7052-1 PROPOSED FINDINGS OF FACT AND CONCLUSIONS OF LAW
+Rule 7052-1 PROPOSED FINDINGS OF FACT AND CONCLUSIONS OF LAW - Amended December 1, 2016

 Before or after the announcement of its decision, the Court, on notice to all parties, may require one or more parties to submit proposed findings of fact and conclusions of law.
 Any party submitting proposed findings of fact and conclusions of law shall serve them on all other parties within the time fixed by the Court.
-Unless the Court orders simultaneous submissions, The Court may also grant any party's request to may submit counter-findings and conclusions, which and shall be served them on all other parties within the time fixed by the Court.
-Unless adopted or otherwise ordered by the Court, proposed findings of fact and conclusions of law shall not form any part of the record on appeal.
+The Court may also grant any party's request to submit counter-findings and conclusions, which shall be served on all other parties within the time fixed by the Court.